saiourse93/filtering-pipeline/README.md

 # IMSA on Nextflow
 The **IMSA on Nextflow** is a modified version of the [Intergrated Metagenomic Sequence Analysis (IMSA)](https://sourceforge.net/projects/arron-imsa/) metagenomics pipeline developed by [Aaron Lab](http://dermatology.ucsf.edu/arronlab/Arron_Lab.html).
-The IMSA pipeline takes as input reads from high throughput sequencing and filters out exogeneous sequences in a host-genomic background.
-Assembly pipeline for exogenous reads filtered from human RNA-seq data.
+Through user-defined databases and applications, the IMSA pipeline takes as input reads from high throughput sequencing and filters out the host reads.
+The remaining reads are then characterised using a comprehensive nucleotide and taxonomy databases, allowing for the identification of microbial/pathogen genomes within host organisms.

+The **IMSA on Nextflow** pipeline presented here is a mo

 # Dependencies
 The **IMSA on Nextflow** pipeline depends on the following programs and databases: